2000 Major League Baseball postseason: (1) San Francisco Giants vs. (4) New York Mets

-This was the first postseason meeting between the Giants and Mets.
-The Mets defeated the top-seeded Giants in four games to advance to the NLCS for the second year in a row.
 This marked the first time in postseason history that both #1 seeds fell in the LDS.
-Both teams would meet again in the 2016 NL Wild Card Game, which the Giants won in a shutout.
+Both teams would meet again in the Wild Card Game in 2016, which the Giants won in a shutout.

 (2) St. Louis Cardinals vs. (3) Atlanta Braves

 This was the third postseason meeting between the Cardinals and Braves.
 They previously met in the NLCS in 1996, which the Braves won in seven games after trailing in the series three games to one.
-The Cardinals swept the series, and denied the Braves a ninth straight trip to the NLCS.
-The series was not close - while the Cardinals took Game 1 by a 7-5 score, they blew out the Braves in Games 2 and 3 to advance to the next round.
+The Cardinals swept the defending National League champion Braves to advance to the NLCS for the second time in four years, ending the Braves’ eight-year NLCS appearance streak.